Recognition Mistakes Managers Should Be Mindful Of

 When workers go over and beyond, such as working late into the night or on the weekend to complete a job, management should take notice.
 Trust and commitment of that caliber are uncommon.

 You risk unintentionally conveying the idea that you need to adhere to a high standard to achieve if you center your praise too heavily on instances of unhealthy work practices.
 This will have the same effect as solely awarding recognition based on accomplishments.
-It may result in managers only applauding a select group of outstanding employees or, in this example, those who demonstrate a high level of dedication.
+It may result in managers only applauding a select group of outstanding employees or, in this example, those who demonstrate high dedication.

 Extending the same kind of gratitude at once